True Names: Afterword

 Minsky's afterword reviews ideas from his Society of Mind concept: the idea "that there is, inside the cranium, perhaps as many as a hundred different kinds of computers, each with a somewhat different basic architecture", which specialize in different tasks and communicate, though perhaps only crudely.
 Minsky considers our conscious minds to be higher-level executives, which don't really understand the inner workings of the subcomponents but rather select "simple names from menu-lists of symbols which appear, from time to time, upon our mental screen-displays."
 Tying this back to virtual reality, Minsky suggests that "we, ourselves, already exist as processes imprisoned in machines inside machines!
 Our mental worlds are already filled with wondrous, magical, symbol–signs, which add to every thing we 'see' its ‘meaning’ and ‘significance’."

 Reception

 In 2001, The New York Times declared that Vinge's depiction of "a world rife with pseudonymous characters and other elements of online life that now seem almost ho-hum" had been "prophetic", while Kirkus Reviews called it "still compelling".
 Strange Horizons called it a "landmark".

+In 2001, a collection of essays, True Names: And the Opening of the Cyberspace Frontier, was published, with contributions from Danny Hillis, Timothy C. May, Marvin Minsky, Chip Morningstar and F. Randall Farmer, Mark Pesce, and Richard Stallman.